-But at present, markets are largely domestic in terms of online services.
-Only 7% of EU small- and medium-sized businesses sell cross-border.
-This needs to change – putting the single market online.
+Only 7% of small and medium-sized businesses in the EU sell cross-border.
+This can change by putting the single market online.

-The Juncker Commission's aim is to create a Digital Single Market, where the free movement of goods, persons, services and capital is ensured — and where citizens and businesses can seamlessly and fairly access online goods and services: whatever their nationality, and wherever they live.
+The aim of the Juncker Commission is to create a digital single market where the free movement of goods, persons, services, capital and data is guaranteed — and where citizens and businesses can seamlessly and fairly access online goods and services, whatever their nationality, and wherever they live.